oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 missing in the image, or unknown bitmap exist, all the checkpoints on the disk and engine database must be deleted, and the current backup must be a full backup.

+### Setting the disks backup_mode before starting an incremental backup

+Before starting an incremental backup, the system will validate that all the disks that participate in the incremental backup already backed-up in in the given checkpoint ID.
+For disks which are part of the given checkpoint ID the backup mode will be `incremental`, if the disks are not part of the given checkpoint, the backup mode will be `full`.
+Also, if the Engine cannot synchronize the checkpoints with libvirt, all disks will be marked as `backup_mode=full`.

 ### Incremental backup pipeline